 - 1 teaspoon vanilla extract

-- 2 tablespoon oil and 2 tablespoon melted butter
+- 2 tablespoons of a neutral-flavoured oil and 2 tablespoons of melted butter

 Directions